Masala papads

 For this masala papads recipe I used papads with cumin seeds which are really nice.
 You could use plain papads or any that you like.
 Black pepper papads and chilli papads are also delicious.

 If you are planning a curry feast, this is one that you can prepare a couple of days ahead of time.
-Just store the roasted papads in an air-tight container and the masala, covered in the fridge.
+Just store the fried or roasted papads in an air-tight container and the masala, covered in the fridge.

 Although I have seen masala papads on many different menus, it wasn’t until I went to Goa that I finally ordered them.